jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 template.

-When all the necessary changes are made to the template, click on the :guilabel:`Submit for approval` button in the upper-left corner.
-This causes the status of the template to change to :guilabel:`Pending`.
+When all the necessary changes are made to the template, click on the :guilabel:`Submit for approval` button in the upper-left corner, and the status of the template changes to :guilabel:`Pending`.

-The status remains in :guilabel:`Pending` until a decision has been made by Meta, whereby a confirmation email is sent indicating that the template has been approved (or rejected).
-The templates then needs to be synced from the Odoo database.
+The status remains :guilabel:`Pending` until a decision has been made by Meta, whereby a confirmation email is sent indicating that the template has been approved or rejected.
+Next, sync the templates from the Odoo database.

 See this section for more information on :ref:`syncing templates